 He took with him a petition signed by 50,000 people.
 The petition calls on Cairn Energy to publish their oil spill response plan.
 So far the company has refused, probably because they know an Arctic oil spill would be near impossible to deal with.
-If you haven’t had the chance to sign the petition, you can do it now.

 You can also watch this video of Kumi’s action and share it with your friends:

 As he left to climb the rig, Kumi had this to say: